 Parents of summer-born children, that is children born between 1st April and 31st August, may, in addition, choose to send their child to school in the September following their 5th birthday and may request that their child is admitted out of their normal age group to reception year rather than Year 1.
-Any parent wishing to apply for their summer-born child to start school outside their normal age group should read the 'Guidance on the education of children outside normal age group' booklet, available on the Southampton City Council website, which explains the procedures that need to be followed, and complete the relevant application form.
+Any parent wishing to apply for their summer-born child to start school outside their normal age group should refer to the Education outside of normal age groups information available on the Southampton City Council website, including the accompanying guidance booklet.
+This explains the procedures that need to be followed, and signposts to the relevant application form that needs completing.